 Academic Internship Program

 Quarterly Provost’s Honors, honors at graduation, department honors, and Phi Beta Kappa honors are awarded.
-For additional information, see Honors.
+For additional information, see Honors Society.

-The Warren College Honors Program offers students educational, cultural, and social experiences designed to broaden their intellectual interests.
+The Warren College Honors Society offers students educational, cultural, and social experiences designed to broaden their intellectual interests.
 The activities vary annually to foster student interaction and promote a sense of community.
-Entering freshmen with a high school GPA of 3.8 or above and SAT I scores of 700 critical reasoning/700 quantitative/700 writing, or the ACT equivalent, are eligible to participate in the Honors Program.
-Students must maintain a cumulative UC San Diego GPA of 3.7 to remain in the program.
-All transfer students and freshman students who do not qualify for the Honors Program at the time of admission may join as soon as they attain a cumulative GPA of 3.7 on twelve or more graded units at UC San Diego.
+Entering freshmen with a high school GPA of 3.8 or above and SAT I scores of 700 critical reasoning/700 quantitative/700 writing, or the ACT equivalent, are eligible to participate in the Honors Society.
+Students must maintain a cumulative UC San Diego GPA of 3.7 to remain in the society.
+All freshmen and transfer students who do not qualify for the Honors Society at the time of admission may join as soon as they attain a cumulative GPA of 3.7 on twelve or more graded units at UC San Diego.

 Warren College Scholars Seminar

-Freshman students who meet the Warren College honors program requirements may qualify for admission to the Scholars Seminar by submitting a writing sample.
-Students who are invited to participate in the two interdisciplinary seminars enroll in Warren 11A-B. The seminars fulfill the Warren College Writing Requirement (WCWP 10A-B) and must be taken for a letter grade.
+Freshmen who meet the Warren College Honors Society requirements may qualify for admission to the Scholars Seminar by submitting a writing sample.
+Students who are invited to participate in the two writing seminars enroll in WARR 11A-B. The seminars fulfill the Warren College Writing Requirement and must be taken for a letter grade.

 Enhancing Your Education

 Warren College encourages students to study abroad, engage in research, internships, and other UC San Diego sponsored educational enrichment programs.